July 5, 2020

 The prime rib recipe started out with Cook’s Illustrated’s, but their completely dry rub just didn’t work that well!
 We had to add some olive oil to get the rub to adhere properly.

-The rise en place for the rosemary focaccia.
+The mise en place for the rosemary focaccia.
 The all purpose flour is weighed out, the biga (or pre-ferment) is in the small square container, the yeast is in the black ceramic container and the water is measured out in the fancy cup that Katie or Eileen gave us for Christmas long ago.

 Cook’s Illustrated calls for the rosemary to just be sprinkled on top before baking.
 If you do that, it’ll just burn, the oven starts out at 500°F!
 So, we mix it in right at the start.
 The dark green rosemary also lets us see when it and the salt (which is impossible to see) are completely mixed in.